The Impact of U.S. Foreign Aid on International Terrorism

 INCITING VIOLENT JIHAD: UNDERSTANDING THE IMPACT AND APPEAL OF ENGLISH-SPEAKING RADICAL ISLAMIC IDEOLOGUES ON INTERNATIONAL TERRORISM Mabe, Matthew Steven (Georgetown University, 2013)Since September 11, 2001, the United States and our Western allies have become greatly concerned by the threat posed by "homegrown terrorists" and the individuals responsible for their radicalization.
 These extremists no ...

 Combating Terrorism: Observations on the Threat of Chemical and Biological Terrorism.
-Statement of Henry L. Hinton, Jr., Assistant Comptroller General, National Security and International Affairs Division, Before the Subcommittee on National Security, Veterans Affairs, and International Relations, Committee on Government Reform, House of Representatives Unknown author (United States.
+Statement of Henry L. Hinton, Jr., Assistant Comptroller General, National Security and International Affairs Division, Before the Subcommittee on National Security, Veterans Affairs, and International Relations, Committee on Government Reform, House of Representatives Unknown creator (United States.
 General Accounting Office [GAO], 1999-10-20)

-Combating Terrorism: Observations on Biological Terrorism and Public Health Initiatives Statement of Henry L. Hinton, Jr., Assistant Comptroller General, National Security and International Affairs Division, Before the Subcommittee on Labor, Health and Human Services, Education, and Related Agencies, Committee on Appropriations, U.S. Senate Unknown author (United States.
+Combating Terrorism: Observations on Biological Terrorism and Public Health Initiatives Statement of Henry L. Hinton, Jr., Assistant Comptroller General, National Security and International Affairs Division, Before the Subcommittee on Labor, Health and Human Services, Education, and Related Agencies, Committee on Appropriations, U.S. Senate Unknown creator (United States.
 General Accounting Office, 1999-03-16)